 In order to make sense of chronic pain here is what happens:

-- Our nervous system functions by creating a pathway like network that connects from brain to area of pain
+- Our nervous system functions by creating a pathway-like network that connects from the brain to the area of pain

 - The more a pathway is used, the more likely the brain will remember the pathway